JiezelDataAnalyst/PortfolioProjects/README.md

-This repository contains my work on Exploratory Data Analysis (EDA) and Data Cleaning, focusing on real-world business use cases.
+This repository contains my work on Exploratory Data Analysis (EDA) and Data Cleaning, focusing on real-world business datasets.
 Each project highlights how I approach data challenges from start to finish—using a range of SQL techniques to clean, transform, and extract insights.

 Techniques Used: